CSkinChanger/Fivem_Cheats_Menu/README.md

 (5th) Step:
 Run SkinChanger.exe and wait till SkinChanger Menu will pop up (6th) Step:
-Enjoy SkinChanger Menu and share it with friends
+Enjoy Fivem_Cheats_Menu Menu and share it with friends

 We are not responsible if you get banned because of our client